alexandrajulius/approval-tests/README.md

 then you should use Approval Tests.

 ## Usage
-Create a test as in this repo's [example](https://github.com/alexandrajulius/approval-tests/blob/main/tests/Example/GildedRoseTest.php) given in this repository.\
+Find an example on how to do Approval Testing under [/tests/Example](https://github.com/alexandrajulius/approval-tests/tree/main/tests/Example). \

-Specify the input for your logic, get the output and pass it into\
+Create a test with phpunit, specify the input for your logic, store the output in a variable and pass it into\
 `Approvals::create()->verifyList($input, $output)`.\
 This method will handle two arrays of whatever you put in there and internally perform an `Assert::assertEquals($approved, $received)`: